Leaders aren't born: how self-work transforms the manager

 I had to relearn.
 Not techniques — but a posture.
 Listen before reacting.
 Observe before judging.
 Understand before deciding.

-It was from this experience that the intuition behind VikL was born: a manager who works on themselves is a manager who transforms their team.
+It was from this experience that the intuition behind Vikl was born: a manager who works on themselves is a manager who transforms their team.

 The three pillars of self-work in management